rhysd/clever-f.vim/README.md

 ### Smart case

 `g:clever_f_smart_case` controls make smart case or not.
-If and only if you type an lower case character, clever-f.vim ignores case.
+If and only if you type a lower case character, clever-f.vim ignores case.
 Please set it to `1` in your vimrc to make smart case

 ### Target character highlighting